 Beginners can first start by slightly bending their knees.

 Helps in proper functioning of liver, kidneys and spleen

 Helps in relieving depression and stress as the blood gushes to the brain.

 Reduces fatigue and insomnia and symptoms of menopause.

 Releases the pain in spine, neck and back.

 If a person is suffering from back pain, knee pain or any kind of surgery on the back, it is better to avoid this asana.

-As this pose will put pressure on stomach, pregnant women and women during mensuration should avoid.
+As this pose will put pressure on the stomach, pregnant women and women during menstruation should avoid it.

 Persons with any heart related issues should consult a physician before doing this asana